berzak/celer/documentation/known_issues.md

 **`participant_metadata/`**

 - `metadata.tsv` Several missing values for Gender and Age.
 - `test_scores/michigan/item-scores-MichiganLG` 5 missing values for MichiganLG answers (counted as incorrect answers).
-These occured at an early stage of the experiment when it was possible to submit the test without answering all the questions.
+These occured at an early stage of the data collection when it was possible to submit the test without answering all the questions.

 **Eye-tracking data issues**